VladimirMarkelov/ttdl/README.md

 In this mode, TTDL also treats some tag values as strictly-typed ones, that allows filtering with ranges.

 This filter can replace a bunch of command-line options described above.
-The only thing this filter cannot do yet is searching with regular expression.
+The only thing this filter cannot do yet is searching with regular expressions.
-But it has a simpler alternative that can be enough in most case.
+But it has a simpler alternative that can be enough in most cases.

 Every filter expression follows these rules:

-- The string contains all filter rules separated by pipe character `|`.
+- The string contains all filter rules separated by pipe character `|`
-- Every rule is a list of conditions separated by character `;`.
+- Every rule is a list of conditions separated by character `;`
-- A condition's format is `TAG_NAME=<tag_value|tagList, ..>`.
+- A condition's format is `TAG_NAME=<tagValue|tagList|tagRange, ..>`
-- In other words after the character `=` a list of values and ranges of values separated by character `,`.
+- In other words, after the character `=` there is a list of values and ranges of values separated by character `,`
 - As in the other places, you can use ranges in a way `start_value..end_value`.
 Both ends of the range are inclusive.
-Open-ended ranges are available as well, e.g, `..end_value` works as `<= end_value`.
+Open-ended ranges are available as well, e.g, `..end_value` works as `<= end_value`
-- And there are two special values `none` - means a task does not have the tag, and `any` means - a task must have the tag with any value.
+- And there are two special values `none` - means a task does not have the tag, and `any` means - a task must have the tag with any value
 - If a filter does not include a tag value, it means "show all tasks that include the tag".
-E.g, the filter `type` is the same as `type=any`.
+E.g, the filter `type` is the same as `type=any`

+The only field that has a few exceptions from the rules above is the field `done` - a marker that a task is completed.
+This field should be used without tag values.
+In other words, this fields should be used only in two ways: `--filter="done"` or `--filter="-done"`.
+Though, some value can work: `done=any` means the same as bare `done`, and `done=none` is the same as `-done`.

 The TTDL treats all the mentioned parts of the passed value in the following way:

 - All rules separated by `|` are independent rules.
-A task must match any of the rules
+A task must match *any* of the rules
-- A task must match all conditions separated by `;`
+- A task must match *all* conditions separated by `;`
-- A tag value must match any of values or ranges separated by `,`
+- A tag value must match *any* of values or ranges separated by `,`

-Example of reading a filter `due=..yesterday|due=..today;severity=2..3,999`.
+Example of reading a filter `due=..yesterday|due=..today;severity=2..3,999`:

-The string contains two independent rules: `due=..yesterday` and `due=..today;severity=2..3,999`.
+- The string contains two independent rules: `due=..yesterday` and `due=..today;severity=2..3,999`
-The first rule is simple and contains only one condition.
+- The first rule is simple and contains only one condition
-The second rule contains two conditions: `due=..today` and `severity=2..3,999`.
+- The second rule contains two conditions: `due=..today` and `severity=2..3,999`
-The last condition is a list of allowed values: `2..3` and `999`.
+- The last condition is a list of allowed values: `2..3` and `999`

-Combining everything together, we can declare the whole rule: filter tasks that matches any of two rules (or both):
+Combining everything together, we can declare the whole rule: filter tasks that matches *any* of two rules (or both):

 - `due` date before today
 - `due` date today AND (`severity` is either `999` OR in a range from `2` to `3` inclusive)

-For date fields you can use more predefined and calculated values:
+For date fields you can use some predefined variables and expressions:

 | Value | Meaning |
 | --- | --- |